sghpjuikit/player/CONTRIBUTING.md

 Import from external model - Gradle
 - "Use auto-import"
 - Disable "Create separate module per source set"
-- Don't worry if Gradle buildscripts (*.kts) are not recognised, that's a known issue and does not affect the build process
+- Don't worry if Gradle buildscripts (*.kts) are not recognised, that is a known issue and does not affect the build process

 ## Running